 The option to run V-sync (or disable) In the drivers is even less simple. in NVIDIA, Go the most down and list and check "Enable" on "Vertical Sync" (V-sync, of course).
 In AMD, look for "Wait for Vertical Refresh" in the middle and select "Always on."
 The option to run Triple Buffering Will appear in both of them clearly (at NVIDIA, In Hebrew, "triple buffering") in the middle.

 in NVIDIA, You can run a useful method called Adaptive V-sync.
-This method permanently solves the need for V-sync Above the refresh rate and screen, while simultaneously eliminating the negative effects of dropping the frame rate by about half - by switching on the V-modesync Only when the number of frames is higher than the refresh rate, and turns it off immediately when the number is less than that.
+This method permanently eliminates the need for V-sync over refresh rate and screen, and at the same time eliminates the negative effects of dropping the frame rate by about half - by switching on the V-sync method only when the number of frames is higher than the refresh rate Screen, and turns it off immediately when the number is less than that.

 As noted, unfortunately, the method is exclusive for cards NVIDIA Only, and for years, AMD has no worthwhile alternative to such a necessary and useful method for many - in my personal opinion.
 The way to turn this setting on NVIDIA Is "Adaptive" in "Vertical Sync".